Skip to main content

 What's the difference between 16:9 and 4:3?

-16:9 is widescreen (used for modern TVs, YouTube, and most monitors).
+16:9 is widescreen (used for TVs, YouTube, and many monitors).
 4:3 is the older 'standard' ratio used for traditional TV, iPad screens, and some presentations.

 What aspect ratio should I use for Instagram?